vuesion/docs/en/guide/vuex.md

 Vuesion includes a LocalStorage adapter for the VueX-persist middleware.

 ::: tip LocalStorage
-LocalStorage works well for saving mid-sized data, but be aware that it is only available on the **client**.
+LocalStorage works well for saving mid-sized data, but be aware that it is only available on the **client-side**.
 That means that data you save to it will not be rendered on the server.
-The DOM will always differ in this case.
+The DOM will always differ in this case and the page will be re-rendered immediately.
 :::

 It is already referenced in the file `./src/app/store.ts`.